SalomePlatform/hexablock/doc/gui_cut_hexa.rst

 Cut hexahedra
 =============

-This method enables to cut in two (or more) a series of hexahedra using a series of edges propagation.
-This method is very useful to connect two connexe components of hexahedra: it enables to cut a base and to make possible the use of a "merge" to accomplish this connexion.
+This method allows to cut in two (or more) a series of hexahedra using a series of edges propagation.

-To cut an hexaedra in the **Main Menu** select **Model -> Cut hexa**
+To cut an hexahedra in the **Main Menu** select **Model -> Cut Hexahedra**.

-**Arguments:** Edge + number of cuts (nb)
+**Arguments:** an edge and the number of cuts (nb).

-The dialogue box for the cut of an hexaedra is:
+The dialogue box for the cut of an hexahedra is:

 .. image:: _static/gui_cut_hexa.png
    :align: center

 .. centered::
-   Cut Hexaedra
+   Cut Hexahedra

 Example: